 How does MobLab fit with your Industrial Organization course?
-Really well, actually.
-Below are common topics covered in IO courses that mesh well with MobLab games:
+Really well, actually!

-In each outline below I link to our game guides and (where applicable) to our module guides.
-If you already have an account, you can check these games out in the game library.
+If you already have an account, you can check out all of our games in our game library.
 If you don’t have an account, create one.
 It’s commitment free and gives you access to all the materials.
 Here is the link to sign up or if you prefer to meet one-on-one, schedule a time with us here.